thomasheckmann/zxinfo-api-v5/DOC/UPDATE-SUGGESTER.md

 # ZXDB=name of local ZXDB database, defaults to zxdb
 > ES_HOST=http://internal.zxinfo.dk ES_PATH="/e" ZXDB=zxdb-1.0.212 node index.js | ES_HOST=http://localhost:9400 ES_PATH="" ZXDB=zxdb-1.0.212 node index.js
 ````
 A new suggester index has been created with the alias `zxinfo-search-write`.
+Check with `elasitvue`.
 To switch to the updated index, assign the alias `zxinfo-search` to it and remove the alias from the previous index.

 # Rebuild ZXInfo API v5